AndyOctopus/AndyOctopus/README.md

 Hey, I'm AndyOctopus!
 Maybe Octopus?
 I don't know...

+If you see my status is Loving Octopus, how many "s" after octopus is how many octopus I currently have!

 I'm currently doing some funny things :)

 - 💻 I’m currently working on my Minecraft Server (mc.andyoctopus.com)